 The creator of this quaint structure was 1961-62 McMurdo winterover George Marks, who, while working at the Ski Hut in Berkeley, was brought into the program by Antarctic veteran Jack Long.
 George was hired as a contract USARP employee by the U.S Weather Bureau; his title was "Logistics Officer."
 George says that the design was more of a joke than anything else, but it certainly was a unique structure in the mostly-bleak McMurdo of the time.
 He never thought it would not only survive but be superseded by the more elegant structure that exists today.
 To quote the late Phil Smith, who was George's supervisor at the time: "An early NSF field assistant, George Marks and I sort of came up with the concept of having about 2/3 of the space as a place for talks and receptions and as a reading lounge for scientists and 1/3 (at the Observation Hill end) as an office.
+The 64-foot long structure was also intended to provide some work space for geological field parties during their stays in McMurdo.
 Marks put picture windows in (a novel idea then) and the chalet front porch was designed in addition to its practical aspects to give the NSF place some distinction."
 (Camp Century and IGY veteran Phil Smith passed away in February 2014.)

 Ken Moulton, longtime NSF representative, seen here inside the Swiss Chalet.
 When this photo was taken in 1965-66, Ken had spent 7 seasons in the Antarctic and two winters in the Arctic.
 This photo by Warren Krupsaw appears in the 1966 book On the Ice, by Peter Clarke.